14 myths about barefoot shoes. Why are they more than just “thin-soled shoes”?

 3) Barefoot shoes that fit my friend, fit me too.

 They may fit you, but they might not.
 The correct barefoot shoe frees your feet, so make sure you choose the right ones and measure your feet carefully.
+If you don't know how to choose, we've prepared a great guide on how to choose barefoot shoes that will fit you.

 Ahinsa shoes come in extra-wide or narrower models, so you don’t have to worry about finding the right fit.